DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 ### Step 5: Testing Your Home Page

-Open up a terminal again.
+Open up a terminal/command line again.
 Type in `dev_appserver.py /path/to/project` where `/path/to/project` is the location of the project.
 If you followed step #2, the project should be at `~/github/club-website`.
 If it complains and says `dev_appserver.py: command not found`, `cd` to the folder where you installed the GAE SDK and try again.

 If it works, you should see something along the lines of `dev server serving at localhost:8080`.